g20090279/A-Summary-of-Mathematics/Linear-Algebra/Basic-Terms/determinant.md

 # Introduction and Definition

-Ofen it is useful to use one single number to characterize a multivariate phenomenon.
+Often is it useful to use one single number to characterize a multivariate phenomenon.
 Determinant is one example of this.

 Consider a square matrix $A$ with size $n\times n$. $A$ can be a real matrix $A\in\mathbb{R}^{n\times n}$ or a complex matrix $A\in\mathbb{C}^{n\times n}$.

-> **Definition:** The determinant is a function of a square matrix $A$, whose output is a scalar value.
+**Definition:** The determinant is a function of a square matrix $A$, whose output is a scalar value.

 The determinant is usually denoted as $\mathrm{det}A$, or $\mathrm{det}(A)$, or $|A|$.